On this page:

 - How to Cite Statistics Canada Products (Statistics Canada)

-- Data Citation: APA 7 Style Guide (University of Ottawa Library)
+- Data Citation: APA 7 Style Guide, 2nd ed.
+(University of Ottawa Library)

 - Data Citation (Cornell University Research Data Management Service Group)